jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 open import rewriting.examples.Cast
 ```

-We'll review the syntax and reduction rules of this cast calculus.
+We review the syntax and reduction rules of this cast calculus.
+Just
-Just like the lambda calculus, types include base types (Booleans and
+like the lambda calculus, types include base types (Booleans and
 natural numbers), and function types.
 To support gradual typing, we
 include the unknown type ★.